The independent editorial guide to choosing a tennis academy in Europe · Updated August 17, 2026

 How far in advance should you book European tennis training?

 As a rule of thumb, book several months ahead for summer camps and peak school holidays, when demand at the big academies is highest.
-Private coaching calendars are capacity-limited in a different way — one coach, few slots — so serious inquiries to programs like Stakhovsky Standard should also be made early.
+Private coaching calendars are capacity-limited in a different way — one coach, few slots — so serious inquiries to programs like Stakhovsky Tennis should also be made early.
 Confirm availability directly with each provider.

 Ready to take the next step?